Tax Incremental Financing

 Before TIF, when a community installed public improvements to promote private development, its property owners bore these costs, but all taxing entities that shared the tax base benefitted.
 The legislature recognized this was an inequitable situation that sometimes discouraged development and redevelopment efforts.
 With TIF, all those who benefit directly or indirectly help pay development costs.
 All taxing entities become partners to promote expansion of their tax base.

-A TID is an actual area (parcels) designated for expansion where improvements are being made.
+A Tax Incremental District (TID) is an actual area (parcels) designated for expansion where improvements are being made.

 How Does TIF Work?